tsuda16k/materialmodifier/README.md

 - On Windows,
 <a href="https://cran.r-project.org/bin/windows/Rtools/">Rtools</a>
 needs to be installed.
-- On Mac, XCode may be needed to be installed.
+- On Mac, in some environments, the installation of XCode may be needed.

 After you have installed the required software stated above, install the package as follows: